Published: November 10, 2025

 Among its most beloved offerings are the official The Polar Express train rides each holiday season, which transform a Western New York shortline into a rolling stage for storybook magic.

 The story of the museum is inseparable from its building.
-Constructed in the early 1900s for the New York Central Railroad, the long, timber-framed freight depot once thrummed with the movement of goods along the “Falls Road” segment that paralleled the Erie Canal.
+Constructed in the early 1905 by the New York Central Railroad, the long, timber-framed freight depot - one of the largest of its kind still standing - once thrummed with the movement of goods along the “Falls Road” segment that paralleled the Erie Canal.

 In the late 1990s, local preservationists and railfans formalized efforts to save the depot and interpret rail history for the public.
 The Medina Railroad Museum opened as a nonprofit, with a mission to preserve the building, collect and display railroad artifacts, and run excursion trains that would reconnect people with the sounds, sights, and rhythms of rail travel.